Dorson/CSS-Dark-Mode-and-color-switch/README.md

 # How to use  / How it works ?

- 1. Define color variables in CSS.
-As groups of html.className rules.
+ ## 1. Define color variables in CSS.
+    Name, define and group together CSS color variables in groups for the
+    :root.dark , html.dark {--color-background : gray ; } element rules.

     Use those named color variables, instead of direct color values inside of following CSS rules later on.

- 2. Activate the html.class color theme by setting and saving the CSS class of the HTML Tag with the JavaScript function call from the button or link, or click, etc..
+ ## 2. Activate and set the html.dark CSS color variables
+    by setting and saving the CSS color class of the HTML Tag with the JavaScript function call from the button or link, or click, etc..

     We can lazzy-load this JavaScript function from an external js-file, in the part of the page or app where user settings are set.

- 3. On-page-Load we set the last-saved HTML Tag's CSS color class to remember the last saved ColorMode setting from the LocalMemory of the browser.
+ ## 3. Remeber and use the last-saved CSS color class during load.
+    Do remember the last saved ColorMode memory setting from the localStorage of the browser.

-    We need to do that on every page load with an event call of the JS functon.
-    Can use the js-file with that CSS class settings memory recall function on top of page, before the page DOM frame is painted.
+    We need to do that on every page load with an event call of the JS RememberClasses() functon.
+We can use the js-file with that memory recall function on top of page, before the page DOM frame is painted.

-    CSS is missing style rules with read-access of the localMemory, so we need to use JavaSript for that :-(
+    CSS is missing style rules with read-access to the localMemory, so we need to use JavaSript for that :-(

-    In the best case future of the CSS standard: we could just have read-only acess to the LocalMeory list values of the browser, so that we could use the following CSS rule, instead of the JavaScript to remember the last color setting of the user:
+    In the best case future of the CSS standard: we could just have read-only acess to the localStorage values of the browser, so that we could use the following CSS rule, instead of the JavaScript to remember the last color setting of the user:

-    html[localMemory( ColorTheme == dark )] { backgrund: black ; }
+    html[localStorage( ColorTheme == dark )] { backgrund: black ; }

     OR similar as we do in the media rules :

-     @localMemory( ColorTheme == dark ) {
+     @localStorage( ColorTheme == "dark" ) {
         html , body { background: black ;  }
       }

-    One could wish for the better CSS flexibility in the future :-)
+    We could wish for the better CSS flexibility in the future :-)

 # Give us a like and stars on Github ☆☆☆☆☆ !